Self Scout to improve: Tough questions to ask of yourself, your coaching staff and your process before heading into next season.

 The Blackberry has buttons and gadgets all over it, the iPhone has one button.
 Which one are people sleeping on sidewalks outside of retail stores to get their hands on the moment it becomes available?

 It is not too soon to begin addressing needed change.
-Begin formulating a plan for the evolution of your program.
+Begin formulating a plan for the evolution of your program, starting with a self scout.

 - Gather your staff and talk through each questions in the bullet points above.